-TetraScience uses AWS CloudWatch as the centralized storage place for logs.
+TetraScience uses Amazon CloudWatch as the centralized storage place for logs.
 Log data from all platform components, including the following sources are sent to CloudWatch:

 - ECS containers

 AWS provides out-of-the-box metrics for infrastructure components.
 These metrics are available in CloudWatch, and custom dashboards and widgets showing historical performance can be created out of them.
 CloudWatch alarms can also be defined and they will trigger whenever metrics cross a certain threshold.

 Tetra Data Platform's CloudFormation stacks contain multiple custom alarms.
 Some of the alarms are configured to trigger automatic actions; for instance, an ECS service having a high CPU usage for more than 5 minutes will cause another container instance to be created and take up some of the load.
 Other alarms, like a service restarting unusually fast, will cause an alert email to be sent to the address configured for notifications during deployment.
 The copy of the email will also go to TetraScience support.

 The alarms section of CloudWatch will show the triggered alarms.
 The box for "Hide Auto Scaling alarms" should be always be ticked.
 Some alarms will be shown in an